tosin2013/ocp-ztp/README.md

 The related manifest for the install are located in the `hub` folder.
 The main manifest is `02-assistedserviceconfig.yaml` specifying the `AgentServiceConfig` definition, which defines the base RHCOS image to use for the server installation.

-We also create a `ClusterImageSet` to refer to OpenShift 4.8 version.
+We also create a `ClusterImageSet` to refer to OpenShift 4.9 version.
 This will be referenced by the spoke manifest to define what version of OpenShift to install.

 Add your private key in the `hub/03-assisted-deployment-ssh-private-key.yaml` file (use the example), and then apply the folder.
 The private key will be in the resulting VM, and you will use the corresponding public key to ssh, if needed.

 Everything will be installed in the `open-cluster-management` namespace.

 ~~~
-$ oc apply -k hub
+$ kustomize build hub | oc apply -f -
 configmap "assisted-service-config" deleted
 secret "assisted-deployment-ssh-private-key" deleted
 agentserviceconfig.agent-install.openshift.io "agent" deleted
-clusterimageset.hive.openshift.io "openshift-v4.8.0" deleted
+clusterimageset.hive.openshift.io "openshift-v4.9.0" deleted
 ~~~

 After view second, check the assisted service has been created